qpe-y9d37y/rst2docx/README.md

 The images used in the MS Word template example are under the Creative Commons license:

-* EuroLuxemburgo: Jlechuga86 [CC BY (https://creativecommons.org/licenses/by/3.0)].
+* EuroLuxemburgo: Jlechuga86 [CC BY](https://creativecommons.org/licenses/by/3.0).
 Retrieved from: https://commons.wikimedia.org/wiki/File:EuroLuxemburgo.svg

-* Snake-anatomy: Uwe Gille [CC BY-SA (http://creativecommons.org/licenses/by-sa/3.0/)].
+* Snake-anatomy: Uwe Gille [CC BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).
 Retrieved from: https://commons.wikimedia.org/wiki/File:Snake-anatomy.svg

+## Authors

+* **Quentin Petit** - *Initial work*

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details